 - Heroic Sacrifice: Saves his U-Wing troop transport from a missile during the Battle of Jakku by using a jetpack to fly himself into the missile's path.

-- Reality Ensues: His participation to the Liberation of Kashyyyk was unauthorized, so he was discharged from the army when he returned.
+- No Good Deed Goes Unpunished: His participation to the Liberation of Kashyyyk was unauthorized, so he was discharged from the army when he returned.
 It was a honorary discharge because the operation was both just and successful, but it's a discharge all the same.

 - Slap-Slap-Kiss: His relationship with Jas begins with the two of them engaging in a brawl over his suspicions about her loyalty before winding up in her quarters.

 - Sixth Ranger: He never meets the rest of the heroes during Battle of Akiva, but following the battle he joins Norra, Jas, Sinjir, Temmin, and Mister Bones as part of a unit assigned to hunt down Imperial war criminals.

 - Sole Survivor: He is the only member of his team to survive the drop onto Akiva.